Deepbridge Life Sciences EIS

 Timing of the offer

 Deepbridge has told us it intends to deploy investors capital into new investments every month; however, it may take several months for investors to become fully invested.
 Please note, allotment deadlines are not guaranteed.
-In the past, Deepbridge has been unable to invest investor subscriptions fully before tax year end.
+In the past, Deepbridge has been unable to invest investor subscriptions fully before the end of the tax year.
 Deepbridge has been working to address this area of concern.

 Read important documents and apply